-What do actor Patrick Swayze and U.S. Supreme Court justice Ruth Bader Ginsburg have in common?
-They were both diagnosed with pancreatic cancer, the 12th most diagnosed type of cancer, but the fourth leading cause of cancer death overall.
+What do actor Patrick Swayze, Steve Jobs and U.S. Supreme Court justice Ruth Bader Ginsburg have in common?
+They were all diagnosed with pancreatic cancer, the 12th most diagnosed type of cancer, but the fourth leading cause of cancer death overall.

 The pancreas is an organ that is part of the digestive system.
 It sits behind and below the stomach in the back of the abdominal cavity.
 It has two main functions: making digestive enzymes that help break down the proteins in your food, and producing the hormone insulin, which helps regulate your blood sugar levels.

 The biggest risk factor for developing pancreatic cancer is smoking.
 Smokers are twice as likely to develop the disease compared to non-smokers.
 Other causes of pancreatic cancer that can be controlled are obesity and work-related exposure to certain pesticides, dyes, and other chemicals.
 Risk factors for pancreatic cancer that cannot be controlled include aging, being male, being African-American, family history of the disease, diabetes, and certain genetic disorders.